 Customers will trust your brand

 As the stats from CSA show, consumers prefer to buy from sites which are in their own language.
-Let’s face it, we would probably all prefer to browse a website which is in our own language and would be a bit more confident in what we’re purchasing if the webpage looks familiar and how we would expect it to look.
+Let’s face it, we would probably all prefer to browse a website in our own language, and we’d be a bit more confident in what we’re purchasing if the webpage looks and feels familiar.

-Making content suitable for a specific locale shows that you’re serious about reaching out to consumers there, and in turn they will have confidence in your brand and what you’re delivering.
+Making content suitable for a specific locale shows that you’re serious about reaching out to consumers there, and in turn they’ll have confidence in your brand and what you’re delivering.